 If you are having a hard time finding traditional quesillo cheese, a Salvadoran cheese, don't fret.
 You can substitute with other types of cheeses, such as queso fresco, mozzarella, or farmer's cheese, or even Monterey Jack.

 - In a large bowl, mix the masa harina with the water and salt, stirring well.
 Add more water if necessary to obtain a soft dough that does not crack around the edges when flattened.

 - Let the dough rest, covered with plastic wrap, for about 15 minutes.

-- Divide dough into about 6 pieces.
+- Divide the dough into about 6 pieces.
 Lightly oil your hands to keep the dough from sticking to them (just a small amount of vegetable oil will do).
 Form each piece of dough into a ball, then make an indentation in the ball.

 - Wipe a very small amount of oil onto the surface of a heavy skillet (cast iron works well).
 Heat the skillet over medium heat, and place the pupusas in the skillet.

-Pupusas vs. Arepas
+Pupusas Vs. Arepas